drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

 ![SOLID]({{ site.baseurl }}/images/solid-jenga.jpg)

 Stakeholders and users expect to have the ability to change the behavior of a program without paying high cost.
 This means that a program that's hard to change can become useless very quickly.
-On the other hand, a program that's easy to change is much more valuable, as it can keep adapting to new requirements and it will continue to work over the lifetime of the system.
+On the other hand, a program that's easy to change is much more valuable, as it can keep adapting to new requirements and keep working over the lifetime of the system.

 Therefore, structure should be given priority over behavior in all but the most urgent situations.
 We will discuss such situations below, but first we need to make an important point.

-# We are not done when the program works
+# You are not done when the program works

 Many programmers work in a way that aligns with what we described as the boss's definition of importance, thinking that their value as professionals comes from speed of development.